awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

 --------

 You are viewing the documentation for AWS IoT Greengrass Version 1\.
 AWS IoT Greengrass Version 2 is the latest major version of AWS IoT Greengrass\.
-For more information about using AWS IoT Greengrass Version 2, see the [https://docs.aws.amazon.com/greengrass/v2/developerguide](https://docs.aws.amazon.com/greengrass/v2/developerguide)\.
+For more information about using AWS IoT Greengrass V2, see the [https://docs.aws.amazon.com/greengrass/v2/developerguide](https://docs.aws.amazon.com/greengrass/v2/developerguide)\.

 --------